Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 2D

-After solving \textsc{Segment-Stabbing}, by Observation~\ref{test-C}, at most one point in $P$ may not be covered.
-Thus, we may add at most one extra square to cover that point, and obtain a solution of size at most $(4+\epsilon')OPT+1$, which implies:
+We accumulate the hitting set for type $A$ rectangles corresponding to each horizontal line and the hitting set for type $B$ rectangles corresponding to each vertical line in a set $Q^*$.
+By Observation~\ref{test-C}, at most one point in $P$ may not be covered by the squares centered at the points of $Q^*$.
+Thus, we may require at most one extra square to cover that uncovered point.
+Thus, we have the following.